|

 thing?

 Haldir shook his head.
-Master Damrods wife has mentioned
+Master Damrods wife mentioned

 the dark people